Ready Player One | In Defense of a Bad Movie | Source Code

 The Movie

 I won’t spend much time here, but I just want to point out the spots in which the movie changes or even improves upon what happens in the book.
-Again, I do not think Ready Player One from 2019 is not a good film.
+Again, I do not think Ready Player One from 2019 is a good film.
 The only defense I have for it is that the book is worse.

 First of all, the fall of mankind has not happened in the way the book described.
 It’s still a dystopian, corporate future, but there’s no allusion to badlands or societal collapse.
 This is a good change because of the fact that we’re not left wondering how society still functions.
 The change from the world in which we are already living isn’t as drastic.
 With the world coming across as still familiar to us, the audience is not likely to get as hung up on things in the world that don’t make sense or don’t matter as much.